awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-opensearch/README.md

 * Set password policy for User Pools
 * Enforce the advanced security mode for User Pools

-### Amazon Elasticsearch Service
+### Amazon OpenSearch Service
-* Deploy best practices CloudWatch Alarms for the Elasticsearch Service domain
+* Deploy best practices CloudWatch Alarms for the OpenSearch Service domain
-* Secure the Kibana dashboard access with Cognito User Pools
+* Secure the OpenSearch Service dashboard access with Cognito User Pools
-* Enable server-side encryption for the Elasticsearch Service domain using AWS managed KMS Key
+* Enable server-side encryption for OpenSearch Service domain using AWS managed KMS Key
-* Enable node-to-node encryption for the Elasticsearch Service domain
+* Enable node-to-node encryption for the OpenSearch Service domain
-* Configure the cluster for the Elasticsearch Service domain
+* Configure the cluster for the OpenSearch Service domain

 ## Architecture
 ![Architecture Diagram](architecture.png)